Charity pulling 146 donation bins from Metro Vancouver, Sunshine Coast | CBC News

 A non-profit organization says it will remove its clothing donation bins after a Vancouver man died in one on New Year's Eve.

-Inclusion BC says it has 146 bins across Metro Vancouver and the Sunshine Coast, including the one in West Vancouver where a 34-year-old man was found trapped and unresponsive and subsequently died at the scene.
+Inclusion BC says it has 146 bins currently placed in North Vancouver Island, the Fraser Valley, Sunshine Coast, the Interior and Central B.C. and Greater Vancouver —including the one in West Vancouver where a 34-year-old man was found trapped and unresponsive and subsequently died at the scene.

 In a statement, the charity said an emergency meeting was held following the man's death and all member agencies agreed to pull their bins and put them in secure storage until safety modifications can be made.